 Thank you so much for checking out my website!

 My first art instruction came from the multiple trips to Europe that I was fortunate to take from an early age.
 I can still remember the feelings of shock and awe when I first saw Botticelli’s “The Birth of Venus” at the Uffizi Gallery in Florence and Monet’s “Blue Water Lilies” at the Musée d’Orsay in Paris.
-Through these travels, I developed an appreciation for attention to detail and narrative, both of which have been integral to my journey in the visual arts.
+Through these travels, I developed an appreciation for attention to detail and narrative, both of which have been integral to my journey in the visual art

 I began painting in oils while in high school at Brophy College Preparatory in my home state of Arizona.
 I have made it a priority that every work of art I produce helps me to develop my technique as a painter and/or tell a story about some aspect of my life, ranging from the dry desert landscapes that sweep my home state to the rich traditions from my Indian heritage.
 I found even more meaning in my artwork when I began selling cards with images of my original paintings to raise money for various charities during my high school years.